 But, are Schnauzers smart dogs?
 All three size variations of Schnauzers are very intelligent.
 Both the Miniature and Standard Schnauzers are categorized as “bright dogs,” ranking 12th and 22nd respectively.
 However, Giant Schnauzers are “above average” in work & obedience intelligence, ranking 35 out of 138 breeds.

-All Schnauzers rank impressively high for dog intelligence.
+All Schnauzers rank impressively high for canine intelligence.
+There’s no doubting the IQ of the schnauzer group.
 But what actually makes them intelligent dogs?
-Let’s explore how we measure dog intelligence and other factors of IQ.
+Let’s examine the method of measuring dog intelligence and other factors of IQ.

 RECOMMENDED: Top 100 Smartest Dog Breeds